by Natascha Pearson

-What does women’s empowerment mean to you?
-How have you seen women in your family, friends group, in our society, or worldly inspire you or make a difference in your life?
-This article touches on a few women that changed my path in life, lent me a hand, or was there for me when I needed them most and how I see them as empowering figures in my life.
-If you feel like you have never been this character, I hope you read this article and understand that even one sentence, one piece of advice, one hug can be all someone needs to make a difference in the path they walk.
+What does woman empowerment mean to you?
+How do you see the women in your family, friends, society, or world inspire you or make a difference in your life?
+This article touches on a few women that changed my path in life, lent me a hand, or were there for me when I needed them most.
+If you feel like you have never been this character, I hope you read this article and understand that even one sentence, one piece of advice, one hug can be all a person needs to make a difference in the path that they walk.

-Googles Definition: Women’s empowerment is the process of empowering women.
-It can be defined in several ways, including accepting women’s viewpoints or making an effort to seek them, raising the status of women through education, awareness, literacy, and training.
+Googles Definition: Women empowerment is the process of encourage on another.
+It can be defined in several ways, including accepting women’s viewpoints or making an effort to seek them out, raising the status of women through education, awareness, literacy, and training.

 I always told myself to take the direct advice of an older woman.
 I’m not saying I always listened to my mom, but there was a time I was homeless and traveling with two older guys, and a woman came out of a gas station when we returned to the spot I had met them at, and she told me, “get away from these guys, I know them, and they’re no good.”
 So I left them after traveling with them for two months.
 I didn’t even say goodbye.
 Sure I missed them, and we were friends, but they just beat up the guy I had left my hometown with and left him in the last state we were in, so I figured she was probably right.
 A few years later, while I was still living out of my backpack, a woman walked from outside of her house to hand me $20 and told me to get out of LA.
-These women, who were strangers, were always looking out for me.
+These women, who were strangers, influenced how I got off the street.

-Women supporting women (or our community supporting women) to be the best they can be is what women empowerment means to me.
-In a community where competition drives the young adult population, uplifting women in a society that help support and guide other females within their circle brings prosperity to them and the women they served.
+A woman supporting a woman to be the best that they can be is what women empowerment means to me.
+In a community where competition drives young adults, uplifting one another helps support and guide other females within the circle.
+It brings prosperity and appreciation.
+It helps nurture self love, and neighborhood kindness.

 My best friend’s mom let me live with them free of rent for six months.
 She was always lovely when we crossed paths, and our interaction was always short and friendly.
-When my 25th birthday passed, I asked her for advice.
+When my 25th birthday came, I asked her for advice.
 She told me always to wear sunscreen.
-Her advice has never left me since.
+Her advice has never left me.

 When I got pregnant, a woman I had hardly spoken to in my circle reached out, offering me advice on my pregnancy whenever I needed it, something I wasn’t getting from my OB (on-call advice).
 She was not intrusive and nonjudgmental.
 She sent me and the baby clothes and gifts.
 When I hadn’t heard from her in a while and became shy to reach out, she sent me a message when I least expected it.